 Lagree vs Pilates

 Lagree and Pilates share a foundation in controlled, mindful movement — but the similarities stop there.
-Developed by Sebastien Lagree, the Lagree method takes the core principles of Pilates and amplifies them with higher intensity, continuous tension, and a patented machine called the Megaformer.
-If you've been debating which method suits your goals, here's an in-depth comparison to help you decide.
+Developed by Sebastien Lagree in 2001, the Lagree method takes the core principles of Pilates and amplifies them with higher intensity, continuous tension, and a patented machine called the Megaformer.
+While Pilates remains an excellent practice for rehabilitation and gentle conditioning, Lagree was specifically engineered to drive measurable body transformation through muscular endurance and metabolic conditioning.
+If you've been debating which method suits your goals, understanding the fundamental differences in philosophy, equipment, intensity, and outcomes will help you make an informed decision.
+Here's an in-depth comparison to guide you.

 Lagree vs Pilates at a Glance